Annikken/pxt-Andee/README.md

 # Andee

-THis PXT package is to enable the use of the Annikken Andee app on the BBC Micro:Bit
+This PXT package is to enable the use of the Annikken Andee app on the BBC micro:bit

 ## License